-As with any master’s degree program, any student wishing to apply to forensic psychology masters programs must have completed, or be on track to complete, an undergraduate degree.
+As with any master’s degree program, a student wishing to apply to forensic psychology master’s programs must have completed, or be on track to complete, an undergraduate degree.
 Most programs do not require that degree to be in forensic psychology, or in psychology at all.

 Every curriculum is different, but some generalizations can be made about the standard courses required for a master’s degree in forensic psychology.
 Once prerequisites have been met, students can begin to take advanced courses in psychology, including general courses in research, psychopathology, and advanced statistics.

 Once the foundational requirements have been met, students can begin to explore courses that focus on the forensic aspect of the forensic psychology master’s degree.
 Forensic psychology courses in a master’s program may include such course titles as:

 The above list is not exhaustive.
 Rather, it is only a sampling of the kinds of courses found in the course catalogs for forensic psychology master’s degree programs.

 Many programs may also offer courses that deal with the intersection of forensic psychology and other professions, including law enforcement and social work.
 In addition, the majority of master’s degree programs in forensic psychology do require an externship or practicum which involves students working in the field, under the supervision of a licensed psychologist.
 This type of fieldwork is required for licensure.
 Some schools may offer assistance in obtaining these positions while others may leave the process largely up to the students themselves.

 Schools around the country offer on-campus forensic psychology programs that result in a master’s degree.
 These programs can be competitive, so applicants should be sure they meet as many prerequisites as possible before applying to attend.